caltechlibrary/opensearch-machine/presentation.md

 - GET `_index_mapping`

-# Retreiving the contents of an index
+# Retrieving the contents of an index

 - GET `_search`
 - Search for everything